clay/clayutils/lib/findComponentRefInPage/README.md

-### findComponentInPage
+### findComponentRefInPage

-Returns the first URI of a type of component found in a page data object
+Returns the first URI of a type of component found in a page data object.
+Note: this will only work for _unresolved_ page data.

 #### Params